 In the morning when the first light comes through the windows, the plant extends its leaves and unfolds again.
 In short, a plant that provides rhythm in many places in the house.

 The Calathea triostar is best served at temperatures between 15 and 23 degrees.

 The Calathea triostar is a shade loving plant and does not like sunlight.

 Give the Calatheatriostar a dash of water twice a week.

 The leaves of the Calathea triostar are not edible.

 The Calathea triostar has a special feature: the leaves close when the amount of light decreases.
-The plant therefore has a day and night rhythm, which has earned the nickname of 'living plant'.
+The plant therefore has a day and night rhythm, which has earned it the nickname of 'living plant'.
 The closing of the leaves is also audible, with a rustling sound.